Best TradingView Brokers In 2026

 - Interactive Brokers is the best TradingView broker in 2026 - Interactive Brokers offers deep TradingView integration, enabling trading across global stocks, futures, forex, and options with competitive commissions from $0.005 per share.
 When we tested it, order execution was highly reliable and fast.
 Advanced analytics and algo tools empower professional traders with rich market insights.

-- FOREX.com - FOREX.com provides TradingView users with access to 80+ forex pairs and CFDs, featuring tight spreads from 0.2 pips and commission-free standard accounts.
+- FOREX.com - FOREX.com provides TradingView users with access to 80+ forex pairs amongst other assets, featuring tight spreads from 0.2 pips and commission-free standard accounts.
 During testing, execution speed was consistent and reliable for day traders.
 Advanced TradingView alerts and charting boost trade timing and strategy.

 - CEX.IO - CEX.IO does not offer direct TradingView integration but supports charting tools and price alerts.
 In our hands-on testing of the platform, crypto trading execution was fast with competitive fees - starting around 0.25% per trade.
 With its sleek interface, entry is easy for casual and active crypto traders alike.